 Dealing With GPS Seconds of the Week

 An important caveat is that a lot of data is still in the GPS seconds of the week format.
 If the times are between zero and 604800, it is almost certainly seconds of the week (but it could be between September 14 and 20, 2011).
 If you happen to know the day or week the data were collected, you can still get a better estimate of the real time (sometimes the metadata will help, sometimes not).
 Use the GPS time converter again, but this time enter midnight of the Sunday for that week and convert that to GPS time.
 Then add your seconds of the week and plug it back in as the GPS time.
-For example, if I knew the collection was between November 12 and 15, 2012, I would use the converter to get the GPS seconds for November 11 (Sunday) at midnight (00:00:00).
-Giving me a GPS time of 103667216 to add to my seconds of the week.
+For example, if I knew the collection was between November 12 and 15, 2012, I would use the converter to get the UTC seconds (since the start of GPS) for November 11 (Sunday) at midnight (00:00:00).
+Giving me a UTC time of 103667216 to add to my seconds of the week.

 I hope you found this useful.
 I was certainly happy to find the GPS converter and I’m thankful to Tiffany Summerscales for making it available.
 She’s even got that full PHP code for those who want all the details.

 If you’re interested in mapping the points using their time stamps as an attribute, there is another GeoZone post to talk about that.